nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-functional-overview.md

 --}}
 ![Restore from Coldstorage button](nx_asset://d81515d8-b0b4-451f-be8b-62832f35862d)

-## Delete from Coldstorage
+## Delete from Cold Storage
-For now, documents under Cold Storage cannot be modified or deleted.
-If you wish to delete a nuxeo document under Cold Storage, first, restore it, then you'll be able to delete it.
+You can delete a document moved to Cold Storage as any other document.